 Leak 4 — Broker commissions and platform fees

-For an active investor doing 50 trades per year averaging SGD $5,000 each, the difference between DBS Vickers and IBKR could be SGD $1,000+/year in commissions alone — for trading the exact same assets.
+For an active investor doing 50 trades per year averaging SGD $5,000 each, the difference between a higher-cost and lower-cost platform could easily reach SGD $1,000+ per year — for trading the exact same assets.
+Note: specific fee figures change frequently.
+Always check current published fee schedules from the relevant broker.

 Leak 5 — FX spreads

-Most brokerages and banks charge 0.3–1.0% on SGD↔USD conversions.
-IBKR's institutional FX rates are typically 0.002% — three orders of magnitude tighter.
+Most brokerages and banks charge 0.3–1.0% on SGD to USD conversions.
+Some brokers offer institutional-rate FX execution with spreads dramatically tighter than retail bank rates — often orders of magnitude cheaper on equivalent conversions.

 Leak 6 — Overtrading